7 Days Imperial cities tour

 Day 4 : Chefchaouen to Fes :

-You will have the morning free to relax or explore Chefchaouen further.
+Have the morning free to relax or explore Chefchaouen further.
 We will leave early in the afternoon for Fes.

 Day 5 : Fes City Tour :

-You will be taken on a guided tour of Fes’ medina and famed Souks, which are lined with historic mosques and towering green-glazed minarets.
+A guided tour of Fes’ medina and famed Souks, which are lined with historic mosques and towering green-glazed minarets.
 You’ll see some of Fes’ most stunning palaces and monuments.
 The tour will include stops at a tannery and a ceramics cooperative to discover more traditional Moroccan crafts.

 Day 6 : Fes – Ilfrane – Azrou – Marrakech :